MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

     _Confirming resource-group deletion_

-1. After a few minutes, you will be notified that the resource group was deleted.
+After a few minutes, you will be notified that the resource group was deleted.
 If the deleted resource group still appears in the "Resource groups" blade, click that blade's **Refresh** button to update the list of resource groups.
 The deleted resource group should go away.

-You can confirm that the storage account was deleted by clicking **All resources** in the ribbon on the left side of the portal.
-The storage account no longer appears in the list of resources, which means it was deleted along with the resource group.

 <a name="summary"></a>
 ## Summary ##